 - Garlic - add as many cloves as you like!

-- Extra virgin olive oil - the base of the pesto, and full of goodness as well.
+- Extra virgin olive oil - the base of the pesto, I suggest to use extra virgin olive oil for its rich flavor.

 - Apple cider vinegar - for a little tang.